Granger Causality Testing in High-Dimensional VARs: a Post-Double-Selection Procedure

-We also empirically investigate usefulness of our method in two applications.
-First, we investigate the causal, dynamic relation between real money (M1) and output (GDP) using the FRED-QD macroeconomic dataset in comparison to a standard bivariate VAR, a four-variate VAR with also nominal interest rate and inflation, and a factor-augmented VAR (FAVAR).
-We find that the low-dimensional methods often yield conflicting results, whereas the results of the high-dimensional methods are more in line with economic theory.
-In addition, the PDS-LM method appears less sensitive to specification issues than the FAVAR.

-We also empirically investigate the usefulness of our method in a study where we apply our PDS-LM method to a high-dimensional VHAR process in order to construct a contagion network of volatility spillovers for 49 large capital stocks.
-We compare our method with standard bivariate Granger-causality tests and derive clusters of volatility contagion via the edge betweenness algorithm.
-Again we find that by increasing the information set through considering a high-dimensional VAR model in the estimation, we are able to obtain more realistic effects than in the low-dimensional models.
+We also empirically investigate the usefulness of our method in a study where we apply our PDS-LM method to a high-dimensional VHAR process in order to construct a contagion network of volatility spillovers for 30 large capital stocks, also accounting for effects from changing correlations.
+We find that by increasing the information set through considering a high-dimensional VAR model instead of bivariate models, we are able to obtain more realistic effects than in low-dimensional models.
 Furthermore, even when the sample size is not large enough to use standard full-system VAR techniques, our method remains reliable and delivers accurate results.